vecnathewhisperd0/nethunter-store-website/_pages/docs.md

 ---

-F-Droid is both a repository of verified free software Android apps as well as a whole "app store kit", providing all the tools needed to setup and run an app store.
-It is a community-run free software project developed by a wide range of contributors.
+The NetHunter Store is both a repository of verified free software Android apps as well as a whole "app store kit", providing all the tools needed to setup and run an app store.
+It is a community-run free software project developed by the F-Droid community with a wide range of contributors.
 It also includes complete build and release tools for managing the process of turning app source code into published builds.